mlpdleal/mlpdleal/README.md

 - 🏢 I’m currently working at Pulse as Senior Software Quality Assurance Analyst;
 - 📚 I'm studing iOS development technologies (Swift and SwiftUI);
-- 🌱 I often will share my iOS apps projects in this github account to see my evolution.
+- 🌱 I often will share my iOS apps projects in this github account to see my evolution and receive feedbacks.

 ### &#x1f4c8; GitHub Stats